marklogic-community/grove-cli/README.markdown

 ### grove config

 Generates or modifies settings for your application, based on prompts.
 This is the preferred way to manage configuration files. **Run this command from the parent directory of your generated project.**

+**Also: Be sure to check your work into version control before running `config`, so you can see the changes made and back them out if necessary.**

     grove config